ihedvall/mdflib/README.md

 The MDF Library implements an interface against ASAM Measurement Data Files (MDF).
 It supports reading and writing of MDF files version 3 and 4.

+Release 1.0 of the project support reading of MDF files up to version 4.1 and some 4.2 version features.
+Writing is supported for version 3.
+Version 4 is under development but is currently on low priority as it is not required of other projects.

 The project is under development and support up to MDF version 4.1.
 Working on support for version 4.2 and writing of MDF 4 files.

 The main project is a C++ static library and its dependent applications.
 - **MDF Viewer**.
 Simple GUI application that list the contents of an MDF file.
-Currently, in report_server repository.
 - **MDF .NET (C++/CLI) Assembly**.
 Basic reading and writing of MDF files for .NET friends.
-Under development.
+On hold.
 - **MDF gRPC Server**.
 Microservice for reading and writing of MDF files.
 Under development.
 - **MDF Python Library**.
 Basic reading and writing for Python friends.
-Under development.
+On hold.

+Note that external projects currently only need reading support.
+This means that the writing support is on low priority.
+Please let me know if write support is required.

 ## Building